 Today, it is well known that the metabolic risk related to body-fat accumulation is strongly dependent on fat distribution.
-Central obesity and, in particular, ectopic fat accumulation, are important metabolic risk factors.
+Central obesity and in particular ectopic fat accumulation, are important metabolic risk factors.
 Large amounts of visceral adipose tissue is associated with increased risk of cardiovascular disease, type-2 diabetes, liver disease, and cancer.
 But more importantly, it has been shown that disease risks tend to be related to specific patterns of fat accumulation.

 The only way to directly assess body-fat distribution is to use tomographic imaging techniques.
 Magnetic resonance imaging (MRI) can also measure muscle volumes, muscle fat infiltration and other ectopic fat accumulation, which makes it a powerful tool for advanced body composition assessment.

-Since then they have refined the measurement technique and can now measure in more detail and larger parts of the body, fat infiltration in the muscles as well as muscle volume.
+To be able to measure fat accumulation in different parts of the abdomen an image analysis method was combined with knowledge in MR physics.The measurement technique has been refined and can now measure in more detail and larger parts of the body, fat infiltration in the muscles as well as muscle volume.

 The large study population allows the research group to use big data components to find correlations between body composition and other health aspects as heart disease prevalence.
 With follow up data it might be possible to predict disease outcome by looking at the body composition.